 Why was this so rememberable?
 It’s because a host is not just a large group.
 It is a battle force, an army!
-So the Shepherds were out in the fields when God’s ARMY appeared in the skies above them!!!!
+So the shepherds were out in the fields when God’s ARMY appeared in the skies above them!!!!
 And they were talking about “peace to those on whom His favour rests”???
 Anyone else confused?

 Peace is a confusing thing in the Bible.
 When we think of peace, it is the absence of war and conflict.
 It is the end of arguments and aggression.
-Yet Jesus is the Prince of Peace (Isaiah 9v6-7), but He also said the He had not come to bring peace (Matthew 10v34).
-So bearing all of those tensions in mind, what do the Angels mean when they talk about peace?
+Yet Jesus is the Prince of Peace (Isaiah 9v6-7), but He also said that He had not come to bring peace (Matthew 10v34).
+So bearing all of those tensions in mind, what do the angels mean when they talk about peace?

 Eirēnē or Shalom

 Luke wrote in Greek.
 As such, the word for peace that he used is “eirēnē”.
 In Hebrew, this translates to the more well-known “shalom”.
-Both of these words mean so much than what we would typically think of as “peace”.
-I think they hold the key to understanding what the Angels mean in this passage.
+Both of these words mean so much more than what we would typically think of as “peace”.
+I think they hold the key to understanding what the angels mean in this passage.

 I found six definitions for “eirēnē” but it was number four that made me pay attention.

 Of the Messiah’s peace / the way that leads to peace (salvation)Blue Letter Bible